ghern5234/Web-Portfolio/README.md

 ## Usage

-This project is to be used as an example of functional and concise semantic html
+This project is to be used as a showcase of the culmination of my work so far.

 ## Credits